jxzhangjhu/Robustness-and-Uncertainty/Neurips2022/README.md

 # Robustness and Uncertainty in NeurIPS 2022
 Robustness, uncertainty, safety and trustworthiness in deep learning, e.g., NLP, CV, multimodality

+> topic fresh is important.
+Many traditional topics are not welcome to publish in NeurIPS!!!

 ## Key words - Uncertainty